Art: Oracle and Tarot Decks

-I began using Tarot cards as prompts for my daily writing practice several years ago, at a time when I was struggling to move forward with my novel in progress.
-Rather than seeing Tarot as a prediction or spiritual system, I just pulled a card and used it as a writing prompt, a starting place for a little story or memory or reflection.
-Over time grew familiar with the design and meanings of the traditional Rider Waite Smith deck and also a variety of contemporary re-imaginings.
-From there, creating my own Tarot card designs seemed a natural next step.
+I began using Tarot and oracle cards as prompts for my daily writing practice several years ago, at a time when I was struggling to move forward with my novel in progress.
+Rather than seeing cards as a prediction system, I just pulled a card and used it as a writing prompt, a starting place for a little story or memory or reflection.
+Over time I studied the design and meanings of the traditional Rider Waite Smith deck, a variety of contemporary Tarot re-imaginings, and a wide range of oracle decks.
+From there, creating my own deck designs and texts seemed a natural next step.

 Some of the cards in this slideshow come from a series created exclusively from artworks in the Metropolitan Museum of Art, once my home away from home and still one of my favorite places on earth.
 I allowed each card to emerge organically as I reflect on its particular associations as well as the source artworks I create it with.
 My goal is to represent several media, locations and centuries in each piece, allowing images from different cultures to speak to each other in unexpected ways.